kriswallsmith/Buzz/doc/Readme.md

 ## Submit a form

 With Buzz you have built in support for posing forms.
 You could of course create your own PSR-7 request and posting it as you normally would.
-But it might be easier to use the `Browser::submit()` function or the `FormRequestBuilder`.
+But it might be easier to use the `Browser::submitForm()` function or the `FormRequestBuilder`.

-Below is an example how to use `Browser::submit()` to upload a file.
+Below is an example how to use `Browser::submitForm()` to upload a file.

 ```php
 $browser->submitForm('https://example.com/foo', [